-- 21. Groundwater at various locations in the interior of the site and near the perimeter adjacent to New York Slough and Bundesen Bay (Figure 2) is known to contain organic contaminants (primarily VOCs and SVOCs).
+(primarily VOCs and SVOCs).
 This contamination is the result of historical leaks and spills throughout the facility during the course of operations since the 1920s and is not clearly associated with the SWMUs regulated under this Order.
-Cleanup of this groundwater contamination is required under SCR Order No. R2-2002-0014. - 22.
-Various metals (most notably nickel, arsenic, and manganese) are present at elevated concentrations in groundwater, typically in areas with VOCs, SVOCs, or mercury. - 23.
+Cleanup of this groundwater contamination is required under SCR Order No. R2-2002-0014.

+- 22. Various metals (most notably nickel, arsenic, and manganese) are present at elevated concentrations in groundwater, typically in areas with VOCs, SVOCs, or mercury. - 23.
 Former Outfall Pond: Mercury and methyl mercury are present in groundwater in the northern portion of the site.
 The source of mercury in groundwater was Dow's former chlor-alkali plant, which is located at the southwestern corner of the Former Outfall Pond (FOP, location shown in Figure 3).
 The FOP is a SWMU that was closed in 2000 in compliance with WDR Order No. 98-059.
-Closure consisted of placement of an engineered cover over both the FOP and the adjacent ten-acre eastern area.
-Order R2-2002-0007 required that the final cover be graded and maintained to promote runoff and to prevent ponding and infiltration of stormwater.
+Closure consisted of placement of an engineered cover over both the FOP and the adjacent ten-acre area east of the FOP.
+Order No. R2-2002-0007 required that the final cover be graded and maintained to promote runoff and to prevent ponding and infiltration of stormwater.
 Subsequent investigations have shown that settlement has occurred over several acres of the cover, with total settlement ranging from one to six feet since the cover was constructed.
-This settlement has allowed storm water to pond on the surface and for underlying groundwater to seep up through the cover.
+This settlement has allowed stormwater to pond on the surface and for underlying groundwater to seep up through the cover.
 Although Order No. R2-2002-0007 required re-grading and placement of additional soil where the cover has settled, Dow has concluded that adding additional soil to the cover would increase subsidence.

-In 2003, Water Board staff approved an alternative inspection and maintenance program for the FOP cover that included sampling ponded water on the FOP cover and periodically pumping this water to New York Slough, provided it meets NPDES discharge limits.
-Provision 5 of this Order strengthens this requirement by requiring the submission of ponded water analytical results, and requiring pumping of accumulated water whenever more than 6 inches accumulates on the FOP cover.
+In 2003, Board staff approved an alternative inspection and maintenance program for the FOP cover that included sampling ponded water on the FOP cover and periodically pumping this water to New York Slough, provided it meets NPDES discharge limits.
+Provision 5 of this Order strengthens this requirement by requiring the submission of ponded water analytical results and requiring pumping of accumulated water when sufficient water has accumulated on the FOP cover to allow pumping.
 Dow was also required to conduct annual settlement surveys of the FOP cover.
-Between 2003 and 2017 the rate of settlement of the FOP cover slowed significantly, and in March 2017, Water Board staff agreed to allow Dow to reduce the frequency of settlement surveys to once every 5 years.
+Between 2003 and 2017 the rate of settlement of the FOP cover slowed significantly, and, in March 2017, Board staff agreed to allow Dow to reduce the frequency of settlement surveys to once every five years.
 The next FOP settlement survey will be conducted in 2020.

 Since 2001, Dow has performed several additional investigations to evaluate hydrogeologic conditions and mercury impacts to groundwater, primarily in the western portion of the FOP.
-While mercury concentrations attenuate from the presumed source area (the former chloralkali plant) toward the facility boundary along New York Slough, Provision 6 of this Order requires additional corrective actions if mercury migration from the FOP cannot be prevented.
+Dow submitted a technical report that presents an evaluation of mercury impacts and hydrogeologic condtions in the vicinity of the FOP (Report on Evaluation of Mercury Flux at the Former Outfall Pond, June 2001).
+While mercury concentrations attenuate from the presumed source area (the former chlor-alkali plant) toward the facility boundary along New York Slough, Provision 6 of this Order requires additional corrective actions if mercury migration from the FOP is shown to exceed ecological standards in the adjacent New York Slough.
 Table 2 summarizes the maximum reported mercury and methyl mercury concentrations in groundwater in each transmissive zone of the FOP.